 Opportunities to work after age 55 vary considerably across OECD countries

 Note: OECD and EU weighted average.
 Source: Labour Market Statistics.

 Access more data on ageing and employment:

-Key policies to promote longer working lives in Eu countries
+Key policies to promote longer working lives in Eu Members

-The policy toolkit highlights good practices among EU countries to encourage employers to retain and hire older workers and to promote the employability of workers in their mid- to late careers.
+The policy toolkit highlights good practices among EU members to encourage employers to retain and hire older workers and to promote the employability of workers in their mid- to late careers.

-The country notes present key policies to promote longer working lives implemented in each country over the past decade.
-An assessment of the extent to which each country has progressed in implementing effective measures is included.
+The 'country notes' present key policies to promote longer working lives implemented in each EU member over the past decade.
+An assessment of the extent to which each EU member has progressed in implementing effective measures is included.